applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 ### Sample error without this package

-Given this peice of code:
+Given this piece of code:

 ```csharp
 using UnityEngine;